Order of Saint Lazarus (statuted 1910): Grand Priory of Carpathia (2008)

-The Grand Priory of Carpathia is an alliance of Jurisdictions of the Order of Saint Lazarus of Jerusalem which are located within the Carpathian Basin, or adjacent to it, or historically were part of the Kingdom of Hungary or the Austro-Hungarian Empire.
+The Grand Priory of Carpathia is an alliance of jurisdictions of the Order of Saint Lazarus of Jerusalem that are located within the Carpathian Basin, or adjacent to it, or historically were part of the Kingdom of Hungary or the Austro-Hungarian Empire.

 The Grand Prior is Colonel Andrew von Rhedey.

-In 2004, the leaders broke from the then recognized Obediences.
-Efforts to achieve a reconciliation failed in 2008 when the Constitution of the new united Malta-Paris obedience was not accepted.
+In 2004, the leaders broke from the then-recognized obediences.
+Efforts to achieve a reconciliation failed in 2008 when the constitution of the newly united Malta-Paris obedience was not accepted.
 From that time onward, the Grand Priory of Carpathia has functioned autonomously.